Validation Services for Biopharmaceuticals and ATMPs

-The main responsibility of QC is to validate the manufacturing process and to oversee product quality procedures.
-In consequence, they are in charge of establishing and implementing validation and qualification operations, and hence following a quality control program.
+The main responsibility of quality control (QC) is to validate the manufacturing process and to oversee product quality procedures.
+Consequently, the quality control unit is responsible for setting up and implementing validation and qualification operations and thus for carrying out a quality control program.

 Chemically synthesized drugs can be characterized with precision and accuracy by widely accepted chemical and physical analytical methods.
 Differences between a reference listed drug and a generic drug can be easily determined.